top of page

 The Gallivant – East Sussex, UK

-Camber Sands', wild sand dunes will force you rethink your novel’s setting.
+Camber Sands', wild sand dunes will force you to rethink your novel’s setting.
 The seafood at the restaurant, that'll get its own storyline.

 Mountain & Countryside Escapes for Writers